Higashi-Okayama Station

 Higashi-Okayama Station (東岡山駅, Higashi-Okayama-eki) is a passenger railway station located in Naka-ku, in the city of Okayama, Okayama Prefecture, Japan.
 It is operated by West Japan Railway Company (JR West).
 The station is on the border between Naka-ku and Higashi-ku, and part of Platform 1 extends into Higashi-ku.

 Lines

-Higashi-Okayama Station is served by the San'yō Main Line an is 136.1 km from the starting of the Sanyo Main Line at Kōbe Station.
+Higashi-Okayama Station is served by the San'yō Main Line and is 136.1 km from the starting of the Sanyo Main Line at Kōbe Station.
 It is also the nominal terminus of the Akō Line and is 57.4 kilometers from the opposing terminus of that line at Aioi, although currently all trains on the Akō Line go directly to the west to terminate at Okayama Station via the San'yō Main Line tracks.

 Layout

 The station has two side platforms and one island platform, serving a total of four tracks, connected by footbridges.
 The station is staffed.